Cleveland Heights, Ohio – City Ordinances

 373.08 RECKLESS OPERATION; CONTROL, COURSE AND SPEED.

-No person shall operate a bicycle:
+(a) No person shall operate a bicycle or mobility device:

-(a) Without due regard for the safety and rights of pedestrians and drivers and occupants of all other vehicles, and so as to endanger the life, limb or property of any person while in the lawful use of the streets or sidewalks or any other public or private property;
+(1) Without due regard for the safety and rights of pedestrians and drivers and occupants of all other vehicles, and so as to endanger the life, limb or property of any person while in the lawful use of the streets or sidewalks or any other public or private property;

-(c) In a weaving or zigzag course unless such irregular course is necessary for safe operation in compliance with law;
+(3) In a weaving or zigzag course unless such irregular course is necessary for safe operation in compliance with law;

-(d) Without both hands upon the handle grips except when necessary to give the required hand and arm signals, or as provided in Section 373.02(d);
+(4) Without both hands upon the handle grips except when necessary to give the required hand and arm signals, or as provided in Section 373.02(d);

-(e) At a speed greater than is reasonable and prudent under the conditions then existing.
+(5) At a speed greater than is reasonable and prudent under the conditions then existing.

-373.09 PARKING OF BICYCLE; SIDEWALK RIDING.
+373.09 PARKING OF BICYCLE OR MOBILITY DEVICE; SIDEWALK RIDING.

 (Ord.
-119-1985.
-Passed 10-7-85.)
+103-2021.
+Passed 8-2-21.)

 373.10 MOTORIZED BICYCLE OPERATION, EQUIPMENT AND LICENSE.